fxbk/Sports-Data-Analysis-in-the-NFL/README.md

-# Bachlor Thesis: Sports Data Analysis in the NFL.
+# Bachlor Thesis: Sports Data Analysis in the NFL
 Code I have written for my Bachlor Thesis

 Bachlor Arbeit V2.ipynb contains code for data loading, preprocessing, visualisation and evaluation.